UPDATED Dec. 17, 2021, 3 P.M. EST

 A message to our nonprofit partners

-We understand the COVID-19 pandemic is impacting nonprofits in many ways.
-The Cleveland Foundation is here to support our partners across Cuyahoga, Lake and Geauga counties.
-In addition to funding available through the Greater Cleveland COVID-19 Rapid Response Fund, we continue to accept grant inquiries through our regular grantmaking process.
-Please note that we have temporarily adjusted some of our grantmaking practices and reporting requirements in response to the crisis.
+We understand the COVID-19 pandemic is impacting nonprofits in many ways, and the Cleveland Foundation is here to support our partners across Cuyahoga, Lake and Geauga counties.
+We continue to accept grant inquiries through our regular grantmaking process.
 You can learn more here.

 Looking for COVID-19 information?